This video takes you through creating an RFID label in CODESOFT Enterprise RFID Software.

-Creating RFID labels with the CODESOFT Enterprise RFID software is easy.
-Let’s take a look at how it’s done.
+Creating RFID labels with CODESOFT Enterprise RFID software is easy.
+Today we are going to take a look at how it’s done.